RenanGreca/zuzekbot/modules/hitlerreadme.md

   * param `policies`: a string containing 🔵 or 🔴
 * `enactPolicy`: enacts the policy sent by the chancellor
 * `listPlayers`: lists each player's party and role
+* `processCommand`: receives commands from Discord and sends messages; this should be the only function with access to the Discord API

 ## Game flow